jpdark007/CryptoPoly/README.md

 </p>

 ## What is needed to play
 Download all the files in this repository.
 Print out the board and cards.
-If you have an existing monopoly set use the same money and the houses and hotels as mining rigs and farms.
-If you don't have a monopoly set, you can find money to print [here](http://www.zieak.com/2008/08/19/print-your-own-monopoly-money/) and for the totems, rigs and farms just print it :
+If you have an existing monopoly set use the same money and the houses and hotels as GPU mining rigs and farms.
+If you don't have a monopoly set, you can find money to print [here](http://www.zieak.com/2008/08/19/print-your-own-monopoly-money/) and for the totems, GPU and farms just 3D print it :

 ### 3d printable pieces
 #### Gpu piece